 - Children and families should follow the principles of management of diabetes sick days rules if they are unwell and be advised not to delay access or attendance of health care provisions

 - Children and families are encouraged to continue maintaining a healthy lifestyle and to optimise their diabetes management

 You will have likely seen promising results of coronavirus vaccine development and the approval of the Pfizer/BioNTech, University of Oxford (AstraZeneca) and Moderna vaccines in the UK by the Medicines and Healthcare Products Regulatory Agency (MHRA).
 The Janssen vaccine is also approved and will be available later this year.

 Other vaccines are in development and may be licensed when they have undergone clinical studies to show safety and effectiveness.
 These vaccines help prevent the disease COVID-19 which is caused by coronavirus.
 The MHRA ensure all medicines and medical devices in the UK are safe before they can be given to the general population.

 For those living with type 1 diabetes, we strongly encourage you to receive the vaccine when you are offered one.
 You can read more about how type 1 diabetes and coronavirus interact in the ‘Coronavirus and type 1 diabetes’ section above.

-The JCVI (the independent Joint Committee on Vaccination and Immunisations) has released guidance about priority groups and timings.
+The JCVI (the independent Joint Committee on Vaccination and Immunisations) has released guidance about priority groups and timings of vaccine deployment.
 There are currently nine priority groups, listed sequentially by their priority – see this link for more detail.
-The Government has hit its first vaccine roll out target – offering everyone in the top four priority groups their first dose by 15th February.